-Late papers will lose 10% of the assignment grade per day late, including Sundays.
+Late papers will lose 10% of the assignment grade per day late, including weekends.

 All assignments: You are expected to hand in printed assignments in class on the due date.
-If you cannot attend class that day, you must notify the instructor and then 1) drop off the assignment into the Green Box outside A275 before 4:30 pm on the Friday (building closed on Saturday) before the due date OR 2) e-mail in your assignment, by midnight on the due date as a Word.docx file attachment.
+If you cannot attend class that day, you must notify the instructor and then 1) drop off the assignment into the Drop Box (slot in the counter) at A255 before 4:30 pm on the Friday (building closed on Saturday) before the due date OR 2) e-mail in your assignment, by midnight on the due date as a Word.docx file attachment.
 You must turn in a printed copy before the next class date if you wish to obtain instructor comments relating to your assignment grade.
 Printed assignments will be returned in the following class.